EdisMR/aes-powershell/README.md

 ## Author

-This script was developed by EdisMR (edisanthony@gmail.com).
+Both scripts where developed by EdisMR (edisanthony@gmail.com).